ihadzic/frc_gazebo_2021/doc/tutorial.md

 out in practice.
 We will walk through the one-time setup and regular usage.

-## General WPILib and VS Code setup
+## General WPILib and VSCode setup

 First, you should make sure that you have a working environment for FRC code development, which includes VSCode, WPILib, and WPILib extensions